pablochacin/operator-sh/examples/pvc/README.md

 This example implements an operator that allocates persistent volumes on the node specified by a persistent volume claim.

+The implementation was inspired by [“Kubernetes Local Persistent Volumes – A Step-by-Step Tutorial](https://vocon-it.com/2018/12/20/kubernetes-local-persistent-volumes)

 ## PVC added: volume allocation

 The `added` hook filters claims not associated with the `local-storage` class: